 Are you ready to take your technical knowledge, artistic vision, and passion for gaming to the next level?
-WPI’s nationally ranked master’s program in Interactive Media and Game Development (IMGD) will get you there.
+WPI’s nationally ranked master’s in Interactive Media & Game Development (IMGD) will get you there.

-Our program prepares professionals who can balance sophisticated design and technical expertise in developing immersive, interactive environments.
+Our interactive media and game development degree prepares professionals who can balance sophisticated design and technical expertise in developing immersive, interactive environments.
 You may tailor a program to suit your interests and career goals as you learn from and work alongside world-renowned faculty researchers and industry advisors.

-Students in our program come from various backgrounds, including college graduates continuing their education, game industry professionals aiming for leadership roles, and professionals from other fields retooling their skills.
+Students in our game design master's program come from various backgrounds, including college graduates continuing their education, game industry professionals aiming for leadership roles, and professionals from other fields retooling their skills.

-Through our interdisciplinary program, you will take core courses that provide a base of knowledge in the design of interactive media while specializing in one of three focus areas:
+Through our interdisciplinary game development program, you will take core courses that provide a base of knowledge in the design of interactive media while specializing in one of three focus areas:

-- Technical: for students with a software development background who wish to expand their understanding of Interactive Media and Game Development (IMGD)
+- Technical: for students with a software development background who wish to expand their understanding of Interactive Media & Game Development (IMGD)

 - Serious games: for students who want to apply IMGD in such areas as education, healthcare, simulation, and social sciences

-You will synthesize your learning with a culminating thesis or substantial group project.
+You will synthesize your learning in interactive media, game design, and development with a culminating thesis or substantial group project.

 - artificial intelligence

 - computer graphics